rkdarst/coderefinery.org/workshop-requirements.md

   side-by-side for pairwise work
 - The room should preferably have windows, and be ventilated well enough so that 20-30 people (and same amount of laptops) will not make it too warm
-- A coffee room (or similar) should be located nearby for the coffee breaks
+- A coffee room, cafe, or similar should be located nearby for the coffee breaks
 - Two overhead projectors are desirable, but if only one is available that will work too
 - The projector screen needs to be large, and the resolution of the projector